XMYMouyiXu/GED-EXP/README.md

 ## Dataset
 The datasets can be downloaded [here](https://drive.google.com/file/d/1Dwtki6O6T6KgfIXXdcIiqisCxl_nEJFD/view?usp=sharing).
 It includes datasets for our APP-BMao, datasets for GEDGNN, datasets from pyg and datasets for SDTED.
 After downloaded, extract it in the main directory.

+In GENN, when parsing the dataset argument, for IMDBMulti dataset, "new_IMDB" refers to IMDB dataset with our generated ged values.
+"IMDBMulti" refers to the IMDB dataset from PyG.

+## How to run
+Please refer to the README file in each model directory.